 Date

 Child's Name & D.O.B

 Class

 Name & strength of Medication

-How much to be given (i.e. dose)
+How much to be given (i.e.,

+dose)

 When to be given

-Route to be given (i.e. mouth)
+Route to be given (i.e., mouth)

 Condition being treated

 Any other instructions

 End date (if applicable)

 Phone number of parent or adult contact

 Name & telephone number of Doctor

-and I give consent to schools' stathe school and LEA policy.
-I will est of my knowledge, accurate at the time of writin aff administering the medication in accordance wit inform the school immediately, in writing, if there is y of the medication or if the medication is stopped.
+The above information is to be best of my knowledge, accurate at the time of writing and I give consent to schools' staff administering the medication in accordance with the school and LEA policy.
+I will inform the school immediately, in writing, if there is any change in dosage or frequency of the medication or if the medication is stopped.

 Parent/Carer's signature:

+-

 Print Name: Date:

-A separate form should be comple eted for each medication.
+A separate form should be completed for each medication.